 c) Serial Connect Status will show the serial port connection to the serial device.
+Serial port settings can only be changed when using Media Converter mode.

 Note: You will not be able to change the serial port settings (Baud Rate, Parity, Stop bits etc) while working in Device Server mode.
 IP Serial Redirector software will auto detect the device settings.